Chapter 98 BWV 212 Mer Hahn en neue Oberkeet [Saxon dialect].

 The bass (no 12) bemoans the loss of fifty thalers paid in tax—-but we shall just have to save it again.
 The dotted rhythms create something of the quality of a drinking song or drunken revelry.

 The soprano aria (no 14) is one of two da capo movements (the other being no 20).
-As we shall see, no 20 is adapted from a work composed over a decade previously and it is almost certain that no 14 must have been similarly paraphrased.
+As we shall see, no 20 is adapted from a work composed over a decade previously and it is very probable that no 14 must have been similarly paraphrased.
 In style, proportion and in the requirement for an additional violin, they stand outside all the other movements of the cantata.

 No 14 is in the form of a minuet and it may be reasonably assumed that the long ritornello sections, adorned with the arabesques from an added flute, would have provided the opportunity for the singers to perform a stately dance.
 The phrasing is regular and symmetrical and it may be significant that the soprano sings, almost without pause, in both sections, thus delineating very clear vocal and instrumental segments.
 Furthermore, when the reprise is taken into consideration, the ritornello theme is heard in full four times, accounting for almost 130 of the 240 bars of the aria; over half!
 What would the performers be doing if not dancing?